 The exceptions to a DNR, normally, are any family member on scene, asking for aid to be rendered to the patient, in hopes of extending their life.
-This type of event might not happen if that family member had a conversation with the patient, prior to knowing what their desires were.
-An emotional response can always happen; but, more than likely, there is less chance of that happening if the patient states their desires beforehand.
+This is the type of event that might not happen if that family member had, had a conversation with the patient to know what their desires were.
+An emotional response can always occur; but, more than likely, there is less chance of that if the patient states their desires beforehand.

-It should be noted that a Living Will is normally generated in hospital settings.
+It should be noted, a Living Will is normally generated in hospital setting.
 A DNR comes from the patient's doctor directly.
-Both have to be notarized.
+Both must be notarized.

 There is one rule with the DNR that is very important!
 It absolutely must be produced with the patient immediately to medical personnel.
 You cannot say you have it, not produce it, and expect them to honor it.
-It must be with that patient, or near them, at all times.
+It must be with that patient, or visually near them, at all times.
 If you cannot produce a DNR, the patient will then fall under implied consent and, more than likely, they will experience a full cardiac arrest protocol.